 A replica of Sutter’s saw mill at Marshall Gold Discovery State Park

-On a January day in 1848, a sparkle of gold flashed in the American River near Caloma, California, where James Marshall was building a sawmill.
-His discovery touched off a massive wave of gold seekers as several hundred thousand young men from around the world came to seek their fortunes.
-A few got rich and most left disappointed, but the gold rush of 1849 forever altered California and the nation’s destiny.
+A sparkle of gold flashed in the American River near Coloma, California, where James Marshall was building a sawmill in January 1848.
+His discovery touched off a massive wave of gold seekers to California as several hundred thousand young men from around the world came to seek their fortunes.
+A few got rich, while most left disappointed, but the Gold Rush of 1849 forever altered California and the nation’s destiny.

 Author, historian, and tour guide Garrett Peck leads a memorable adventure into places where it all unfolded.
 Begin in Old Sacramento—a city created by the Gold Rush—with its amazing California Railroad Museum and the Sacramento Museum’s gold exhibit.
 Make your way through the gold country of the Sierra Nevada foothills, where much of the precious metal was pried from the earth, to explore Gold Rush-era towns like Jackson and Sutter Creek and examine the impact the search for gold had on Native Americans during a visit to Chaw’se Indian Grinding Rock State Historic Park.

 A tour highlight is Marshall Gold Discovery State Historic Park, the site of the find that triggered the Gold Rush, as well as the Empire Mine, the state’s largest gold mine near the quaint town of Grass Valley, where participants spend two nights.
 The group also witnesses the enormous environmental damage caused by hydraulic mining at Malakoff Diggins and tours the nearby ghost town.